My L4/5 foraminotomy story (RL sciatica)

 This Week in Machine Learning and AI (computer science)

 An excellent way to keep up with current trends in ML, but also just an example of how much more informative shows get when interviewers ask good questions.
 He consistently asks “can you give a concrete example?” at just the right time, and generally plays the role of an educated listener who wants concrete understanding, not buzzwords.
+I confess that I pick and choose episodes: the more technical episodes are really educational; the more philosophical episodes – and any episode where a CEO presents – are not quite as engaging.
+He still does a fantastic job on those episodes, there’s just so much interesting information about AI that you can squeeze out of a senior executive who hasn’t written code in three decades.

 Endless Thread (long-form stories)